Skip to main content

 9. Formula box: Displays the formula for your KPI/dimension with its PQL statement.

-10. Formula editor: Click here to open the Visual Editor or Code Editor screens to define your KPI/dimension formula more easily.
+10. Formula editor: Click here to open the Visual Editor or Code Editor screens to define your KPI/dimension formula.

 11. Sort: Use to apply a sorting rule.
-You can choose between a descending and ascending order (re-click this icon to change).
+You can choose between descending and ascending order (click this icon again to reverse the order).

 12. Delete: Use to delete this dimension/KPI.